File Ownership

 On Linux ilo selects Podman first, and rootless Podman runs the container inside a user namespace that maps the container’s root (UID 0) to your host user.

-Images that run as root (most build images — Maven, Node, GCC, …): there is nothing to do.
-The container is root inside — so it can write the image’s root-owned caches and tools, e.g. Maven’s /root/.m2 — while those writes map to your UID outside, so files in your project are owned by you.
+Images that run as root (e.g. gcc, gradle, and most Containerfile-based images): there is nothing to do.
+The container is root inside — so it can write the image’s root-owned caches and tools under /root — while those writes map to your UID outside, so files in your project are owned by you.
 This “root inside, you outside” mapping is exactly what makes a container-based build environment pleasant, and it is the default.

-or simply --current-user, which ilo translates to the right mechanism for the selected runtime.
 You can instead set userns = "keep-id" globally in containers.conf, but be aware that makes every container run as your non-root user — which removes the “root inside” benefit above and can break images that genuinely need root.
-Prefer the per-run flag.
+Prefer the default, which only maps the user when the image actually needs it.

 What :z does (and does not) do